TooLs For School

 Customer Journey Map

-We identified two types of stakeholders in the tools and supplies sharing process.
-One was the school teacher, and the other one was the school director.
 The main goal for the teacher was to borrow items from a supply closet as planned, and the main goal for the school director was to approve teachers' requests for tools and supplies.

 We took the prototype through a round of user testing.
 Given the multiple roles and scenarios we have, we were able to test the 3 main ones, teacher's interface on mobile and laptop, and director's interface on mobile.